ocaml/RFCs/rfcs/splittable-prng.md

 Here is a summary of what we understand to be the consensus so far (I'll edit this part of the RFC as discussion progresses):

 - pure-OCaml: yes.

   A pure-OCaml implementation makes people's life simpler would be strongly preferable; we should port SplitMix and Chacha and re-run benchmarks.

 - performance: not important, but check that js_of_ocaml does okay.

   A small performance hits are not very important for the standard Random PRNG, so a reasonable decrease (for everyone or just js_of_ocaml) would be perfectly acceptable.

   We should still benchmark under js_of_ocaml to have an idea of the performance (once we have pure-OCaml versions).
 It's bad if some parts of OCaml programs suddenly become much slower there.

 - Having a crypto-secure PRNG is not part of our requirement -- Random is not secure in that sense.

-- Having to reseed SplitMix every 2^30 draws may be a problem in practice -- loops running 2^30 iterations are perfectly reasonable thse days.
+- Having to reseed SplitMix every 2^32 draws may be a problem in practice -- loops running 2^32 iterations are perfectly reasonable these days.
 All other things being equal, ChaCha should be preferred.